ndemou/Out-PingStats/README.md

     -PingsPerSec

 Pings per second to perform.

+In DNS query mode (the default if you don't specify a host) you can only select 1 (the default) or 2.

 Note that if you set this **too** high (e.g much more than 10) there are 2 gotchas:

 A) Code that renders the screen is rather slow and ping replies will pile up (when you stop the program, take a note of "Discarded N pings" message.
   If N is more than two times your PingsPerSec you've hit this gotcha)

-B) The destination host may drop some of your ICMP echo requests(pings)
+B) The destination host will drop some of your ICMP echo requests(pings)

+For Internet hosts don't go higher than 1.
+In a LAN 5 is fine.

     -Title "My pings"   (by default the host you ping) -GraphMax 50 -GraphMin 5    (by default they adjust automatically)